McPlayHD/LootrunStatistics/README.md

 Put the compiled `.jar` file into your `%appdata%/.minecraft/mods/` folder.

-In order for the chest level range displaying to work you have to install Wynntils (https://wynntils.com/) by also placing it into the `%appdata%/.minecraft/mods/` folder.
+In order for all features to work, you have to install [Wynntils](https://wynntils.com/) by also placing it into the `%appdata%/.minecraft/mods/` folder.

-**Not compatible with chestcountmod.**
+**Not compatible with the Acivia chestcountmod!**

 ## TODO